aai-institute/beyond-jupyter/refactoring-journey/step12-deployment/README.md

 * [environment-prod.yml](app/environment-prod.yml): conda environment file, which includes dependencies to run the fastAPI application
 * [Dockerfile](app/Dockerfile): a minimal Dockerfile for running the model inference

+The docker image will make use of the best regression model which was saved by `run_regressor_evaluation.py` from the previous step, so in order for the image to work, make sure that you ran the script in the previous step's directory at least once.

 To build the image, execute this from the top-level of the repository
 ```
 docker build -t spotify-popularity-estimator -f refactoring-journey/step10-deployment/app/Dockerfile .